Articles

 Winter savory in summer

 Sage (Salvia officinalis, Zones 4-8) has felted, gray-green, evergreen leaves with a pungent flavor.
 The hardy shrubby perennial bears pretty lavender-blue flowers in summer, which are also edible and attract bees.
-It is best to harvest and dry leaves in fall for winter cooking, but if you run out, you can always pick off a winter leaf or two without harming the plant.
+It is best to harvest and dry leaves in the fall for winter cooking, but if you run out, you can always pick off a winter leaf or two without harming the plant.

-Winter Savory (Satureja montana, Zones 6-8) The low, semi-evergreen winter savory looks attractive through much of the season.
+Winter Savory (Satureja montana, Zones 6-8) The low, semi-evergreen winter savory looks attractive throughout much of the season.
 Its peppery leaves add flavor to green beans, soups, and stews.
 In summer, it has clusters of white or pinkish flowers that attract bees.
 Plant it along the edge of an herbal border.

 Growing Herbs